Tourist Tax in Ponta Delgada: A Complete Guide for Hosts (2026)

 How to Collect the Tax from Guests

-The tourist tax is an additional charge on top of the accommodation price.
+The tourist tax is an additional charge on top of the accommodation price, itemised on the invoice and not subject to VAT.
 You collect it directly from guests at check-in or at the time of booking, depending on your preferred method.
-For Airbnb hosts in Portugal, Airbnb collects and remits the tourist tax automatically in some municipalities — check your Airbnb host settings to confirm whether this applies to Ponta Delgada.
+Do not assume Airbnb collects and remits the tax automatically in Ponta Delgada — check your Airbnb host settings to confirm, and remember that the declaration obligation to the municipality remains yours either way.

 For bookings made directly or through other channels, you collect the tax yourself.
 It is good practice to display the tourist tax clearly in your listing and on any booking confirmations so guests are not surprised.